spotlightpa/poor-richard/content/interactives/candidate-quiz.md

 image-description = "PA statewide candidates 2024"
-image-credit = "Illustration by Daniel Fishel / For Spotlight PA" layout = "page-landing" signupHed = "Join our mailing list " signupDek = "Sign up to receive a weekly review of articles from Spotlight PA and occasional updates about our planning project in Berks County." url = "/elections-2024/candidate-quiz/" aliases = [ "/pennsylvania-primary-election-2024-attorney-general-candidates-guide-quiz/",
+image-credit = "Illustration by Daniel Fishel / For Spotlight PA" layout = "page-landing" url = "/elections-2024/candidate-quiz/"
+aliases = [
+  "/pennsylvania-primary-election-2024-attorney-general-candidates-guide-quiz/",